BrightID/BrightID-Node/README.md

 # BrightID Node <img width="330px" src="images/logo.svg"/>
 <sup>[💬 Join our active community on decstack](https://hub.decstack.com/signup_user_complete/?id=wutow3kb6bda5bhptir6aapyfh) channel: BrightID</sup>

-BrightID nodes store the social graph used by BrightID.
+BrightID nodes store the social graph used by [BrightID](https://github.com/BrightID/BrightID).

 By analyzing this graph, BrightID nodes are able to evaluate a user's likelihood of being unique.
-Other applications--such as a Basic Income application--make requests to a BrightID node to retrieve this information.
+Other applications make requests to a BrightID node to retrieve this information.
 (See [BrightID Service](https://github.com/BrightID/BrightID-Service).)

 __[Read more about running a node.](node.md)__